Skip to contentSkip to footer

 Eat right

-Convenient comfort foods like biscuits, ice cream, savoury snacks and other highly processed foods can be just what you feel like when you’re in pain.
-They may feel comforting, but foods high in sugar and fat are not only short on nutrients, they’re also considered inflammatory, which may worsen your pain if you eat too many.
+Comfort foods such as biscuits and savoury snacks might be just what you feel like when you’re in pain.
+But foods that are high in sugar and fat are not only short on nutrients, they’re also considered inflammatory, which may worsen your pain if you overindulge.

-Stock your pantry and fridge with colourful fruit and vegetables, wholegrains, nuts, seeds and legumes, and include a source of omega-3 fats (from oily fish, walnuts, some eggs, canola oil, chia seeds and flaxseeds).
+Stock your pantry and fridge with fruit and vegetables, wholegrains, nuts, seeds and legumes, and include a source of omega-3 fats such as oily fish, walnuts, canola oil, chia seeds and flaxseeds.
 These are anti-inflammatory foods and may help relieve your pain.

 At Bupa, trust is everything